Modi calls for a 'new India' as country celebrates 70 years of independence

 The border, cutting through Bengal in the east and Punjab in the west, was confirmed two days after India became independent.
 A line was quickly marked on maps using censuses of "minority" and "majority" populations.

-An estimated 12-15 million people left their homes and crossed the new border based on their faith -- Muslims to Pakistan, while Hindus and Sikhs took the opposite journey.
+An estimated 12 million-15 million people left their homes and crossed the new border based on their faith -- Muslims to Pakistan, while Hindus and Sikhs took the opposite journey.

-At least a million people died in communal attacks as they crossed the border and tens of thousands of women and girls were abducted and raped.
+At least 1 million people died in communal attacks as they crossed the border and tens of thousands of women and girls were abducted and raped.

-This hastily drawn line and the violence that followed continues to plague ties with India and Pakistan to this day.
+This hastily drawn line and the violence that followed continues to plague ties between India and Pakistan to this day.

-The two nations have fought four wars since 1947 mostly due to disputes over the northern Himalayan state of Jammu and Kashmir, which both countries claim total control of.
+The two nations have fought four wars since 1947, mostly due to disputes over the northern Himalayan state of Jammu and Kashmir.

-Attempts to renew dialogue and restore peace have been made numerous times but for now relations between the nuclear-armed neighbors still remain hostile.
+Attempts to renew dialogue and restore peace have been made numerous times, but for now relations between the nuclear-armed neighbors remain hostile.